itsWhiteNight/HackingLab/README.md

 ## *HACKING LAB*
       Welcome to HackingLab!
 This repository contains various resources and projects related to ethical hacking, penetration testing, and cybersecurity
-      HackingLab aims to provide valuable content and tools in the field of cybersecurity.
+      I aim to provide and make at dispositionv aluable content and tools for people learning cybersecurity.

 ## *Contents*
    CheatSheets